CivicDataLab/DataSpaceBackend/docs/keycloak_integration.md

 ## Conclusion

-The Keycloak integration provides a flexible, secure authentication system while maintaining custom authorization logic.
+The Keycloak integration provides a secure, robust authentication system with no development mode or fallback mechanisms.
+By requiring valid Keycloak tokens for all authenticated operations, the system ensures that only real users with proper credentials can access protected resources.
+The authentication flow is designed to be reliable, with comprehensive error handling and detailed logging to facilitate debugging and monitoring.

 By separating authentication from authorization, the system allows for fine-grained control over permissions while leveraging Keycloak's robust authentication capabilities.
+The implementation prioritizes runtime execution and security, ensuring that the system works correctly in production environments.